 High street lenders don’t tend to charge as much for their services as private banks.
-This can save you a lot of money even though you won’t benefit from the personal service offered by a private bank.
+This can save you a lot of money.
+However, you won’t benefit from the personal service offered by a private bank.
 Another benefit of using a high street lender is that you can use them for one purpose rather than having to form a long-term relationship with them as you do with a private bank.

 To use the services of some private banks, you may need an introduction and some will only deal with a specialist broker.
 You may also need to pay a higher deposit, such as 25%.
-Unlike high street lenders, private banks usually prefer you to show more commitment by allowing them to handle your daily banking needs or by placing your assets under management with them.
+Unlike high street lenders, private banks usually prefer you to show more commitment.
+For example, by allowing them to handle your daily banking needs or by placing your assets under management with them.